TomEile/strain-specific-primers/README.md

 Rpackage: tidyverse 1.3.1 https://www.tidyverse.org/

 ## 01_download_fnas.sh
-Download the tsv of the gtdb with your specific species/genus, this tsv is the input for the first script
+Download the tsv of the gtdb (https://gtdb.ecogenomic.org/) with your specific species/genus (select GTDB taxonomy field and use the s__ or the g__-prefix), this tsv is the input for the first script

 Script copied from
 https://github.com/SWittouck/proclasp/tree/master/scripts/download_fnas.sh with
 permission.
-This script will allow to download all genomes based on the gtdb
+This script will download all genomes based on your gtdblist.tsv

 01_download_fnas.sh gtdb.tsv outputfolder